gary-boyuan-zhang/gary-boyuan-zhang.github.io/_pages/about.md

 ------

 **March 2023**:
-I will participate the [Quantitative Sciences Undergraduate Research Experience](https://www.mskcc.org/departments/epidemiology-biostatistics/quantitative-sciences-summer-undergraduate-research-experience-qsure) program at Department of Epidemiology and Biostatistics of Memorial Sloan Kettering Cancer Center this summer and will be advised by [Dr. Wesley Tansey](https://wesleytansey.com/).
+I will participate in the [QSURE](https://www.mskcc.org/departments/epidemiology-biostatistics/quantitative-sciences-summer-undergraduate-research-experience-qsure) program at the Department of Epidemiology and Biostatistics of Memorial Sloan Kettering Cancer Center this summer and will be advised by [Dr. Wesley Tansey](https://wesleytansey.com/).

 **February 2023**:
 I am excited to join the [Machine Learning for Good Laboratory](https://wp.nyu.edu/ml4good/) at NYU directed by [Dr. Daniel Neill](http://cs.nyu.edu/~neill).